nunobrum/WoxPythonCalculator/README.md

 ```
 pip install scipy
 ```

-## Security
-Plugin uses ```eval``` function which opens up a potential vector for injection attacks.

-Be careful when entering untrusted input.

 ## Notes
 The | operator is used by wox on the searches.
 So it can be used for calculations.